A1F1K/stockprogram/README.md

 Have a look at table.txt for a list of all available options to be displayed.

-May be adding stuff to this soon, RSS Feed for the stocks you've selected, shit like that.
+May be adding stuff to this soon, RSS Feed for the stocks you've selected, stuff like that.
 Probably not.